nahtanojako/100-days-of-code/log.md

  ### Day 86: February 5, 2019

 **Today's Progress**: Practicing the react section of Free Code Camp.Also started another course for react sideby side.Installed node js and npm for further practice on my own.

+ ### Day 87: February 6, 2019

+**Today's Progress**: I started another course for react sideby side from udemy.Installed node js and npm for further practice on my own.